 I also added some HF Sealant to the lower portion of the windows, since some air leakage showed up in this area with Anthony where components of the window itself come together in a seam.

-Where components come together is often an area that needs special or further attention.
+The areas where components come together often need special attention.

 Even with layers of redundancy in place, in the picture below there was a small air leak still present at the bottom plate – sub flooring connection.
 A coating of HF Sealant easily blocked it.